nivi333/task-manage/docs/detailed-implementation-tasks.md

 - Budget, risk, and completion forecast analytics
 - Team performance metrics and CSV/JSON export

+**Status:** Task 8.2 is fully complete.
+All endpoints are implemented and ready for frontend integration and testing.

+**Next Steps:**
+- Integrate endpoints into frontend dashboards
+- Populate budget fields for projects
+- Proceed to Task 8.3: System Reports for global/system-wide analytics

 **Estimated Time:** 8 hours
 **Priority:** Medium
 **Dependencies:** Task 5.3